echo-IA/CAROLINA/docs/logistics.md

 # Workshop Materials
-Links to recordings and slides will be posted in the live [schedule - ADD!]().
+Links to recordings and slides will be posted in the live [schedule](https://docs.google.com/spreadsheets/d/1MzWjizfxwfxuQwbc8JpLRSLAT5XSdYw--pe49tZjV_s/edit?usp=sharing).

-# Accessibility
-There are a small number of travel grants available to support accommodations for early-career scientists.
-Offers have been made to those who filled out the initial interest form; contact the organizers if you are seeking alternative support.

-The CfA building has limited options for persons unable to use stairs.
-If this is a concern for you, please do not hesitate to contact [Claire Lamman](mailto:claire.lamman@cfa.harvard.edu).